Contact our recruiting officer, Sgt. Timothy Coffman at 325-481-2709 or by email at firstname.lastname@example.org.

 - Written Civil Service Exam (applicants must pass with a score of at least 70% to proceed to the next step)

 - Physical Agility Test (see Recruiting-Testing Dates for more information)

 - Background Investigation to include Polygraph Examination

 - Medical Examination

 Candidates are selected from a field of applicants that have passed a written civil service exam, physical agility test, a thorough background investigation, and an intense oral interview.
-Successful applicants will be hired as a police recruit and attend a rigorous and demanding twenty-one-week basic peace officer course held at the Tom Flowers Law Enforcement Training Center.
+Successful applicants will be hired as a police recruit and attend a rigorous and demanding six month basic peace officer course held at the Tom Flowers Law Enforcement Training Center.
 After graduating from the academy and passing a state certification exam, trainees will become probationary police officers.

 Officers are eligible to apply for openings in specialized units after completing two years of service with the department